SPEAK WITH A TEAM MEMBER (770) 920-6030

 While the process is straightforward, there can be unique situations when you are probating for both parents’ estates.

 For example, one parent’s will might state that the estate goes to the other parent.
-If the beneficiary parent also passes away, the inheritance may need to go into their estate and then distributed correctly according to its terms.
+If the beneficiary parent also passes away, the inheritance may need to go into their estate and then be distributed correctly according to its terms.

 If a will does not exist